tomopfuku/mandos/README.md

 ### Morphological likelihood on sampled ancestor trees

-Can also calculate likelihood on an SA tree (although may want to optimize branch lengths if comparing to bifurcating, since involves a topological rearrangement)
+We can also calculate the character likelihood on a tree containing sampled (direct) ancestors.
+You may want to optimize branch lengths if comparing to bifurcating, since this involves a topological rearrangement.
+There are more efficient ways of doing this than are currently implemented here, but can run the following for now:

         mandos.tree_utils2.make_ancestor(tree, *tax_name*)
         morpholike = mandos.tree_likelihood_calculator.calc_mk_like(sitels,tree,seqs,True)